Riverscapes/arcGNAT/Find-Network-Errors.md

 **NetworkErrors**

 The resulting network topology table, including error codes stored in a new attribute field: `error_code`.
-This will be saved to the same file geodatabase where the input stream network is stored.
+The table will be saved to the same file geodatabase where the input stream network is stored.

 _______________________________________________________________
 ## Technical Background